commercetools/commercetools-payone-integration/docs/Klarna-Activation.md

 ## Start session request

 The first step is to set up a new checkout session by sending a genericpayment-request to Payone.
-This step is a pre-condition for loading the Klarna widget.
-A session will remain valid for 48 hours after the last update.
+This step is a pre-condition for loading the Klarna widget, which is required in front-end for authorization.
+A session remains valid for 48 hours after the last update.

 For creating this request, the payment-adapter offers the endpoint "/commercetools/start/session/", which expects the Id of the payment object, for which the payment process should be started.
 When the session was started